Mark Your Calendars - You Don't Want to Miss These Events!

 Guild sponsored events

-January 24-26: NCSG's Winter Workshop, with master storyteller Andy Offutt Irwin.
+January 27-29: NCSG Winter Workshop.
+Will be led by Three-time Emmy Winning Storyteller, Bobby Norfolk.
 To be held on the grounds of the Baptist Assembly at Fort Caswell, Oak Island, NC.
-Contact Terry Rollins or Dianne Hackworth.
-Download Registration Form.
+DOWNLOAD MORE INFORMATION Contact Terry Rollins or Dianne Hackworth.

 Northern Wake Storytelling Circle and Meetup.
-Twice monthly, one Thursday at 7pm and one Sunday at 3pm(usually 2nd Thursday and third or fourth Sunday) The Storyteller's Book Store, 158 S. White St, Wake Forest, NC 27587.
+Monthly, usually third Sunday at 3pm.
+Page 158 Books, 158 S. White St, Wake Forest, NC 27587.
 Contact Claire Ramsey at firstname.lastname@example.org.
 Current dates listed on www.storieswithclaire.com and www.storystorewf.com.